Table of Contents[Hide][Show]

 Besides yourself, who else in your household will be using your Sonos record player setup?

 For me, the Five was worth the extra expense.
-It provides an easier user experience with less friction points.
+It provides an easier user experience with fewer friction points.

 Speaker Position Versatility: Smart Stereo / Mono Audio